 method: POST

-Ansible PlaybookNavigate back to your build_fabric.yml file by using the VSCode code command:
+Ansible PlaybookNavigate back to your fabric.yml file by using the VSCode code command:

 deploy